 This course provides students with the opportunity to consider unsolved issues within their focus area, delve into the current cutting-edge research, and provide a synopsis of the next steps required to advance a particular field.
 "Advanced Focus Area Research" is a one-semester course in which students complete a research project, present their work, and write a publication ready manuscript under the guidance of their Primary Investigator (PI) and a Focus Area mentor.
-Priority to Junior and Senior BME majors.
-Recommended Course Background: Previous research experience.
+Priority to Junior and Senior BME majors.Recommended Course Background: Previous research experience.
 Students must complete the online Undergraduate Lab safety courses available through "MyLearning" including Bloodborne Pathogens, HIPAA, and any other online training as needed.

 Prerequisite(s): Students must have completed Lab Safety training prior to registering for this class.
-To access the tutorial, login to myLearning and enter ASEN in the Search Box to access the proper course.
-Click here to access the Laboratory Safety Introductory Course (https://johnshopkins.csod.com/ui/lms-learning-details/app/ curriculum/66847e20-c695-4e54-a6be-8c94465b8a70/);You must request Customized Academic Learning using the Customized Academic Learning form found in Student Self-Service: Registration > Online Forms.
+To access the tutorial, login to myLearning and enter 458083 in the Search box to locate the appropriate module.;You must request Independent Academic Work using the Independent Academic Work form found in Student Self-Service: Registration, Online Forms.

 Distribution Area: Engineering, Quantitative and Mathematical Sciences AS Foundational Abilities: Science and Data (FA2)